basho/spark-riak-connector/README.md

 * scala-java8-compat_2.10-0.3.0.jar
 * dataplatform-riak-client-1.0.0.jar

-All of these need to be referenced by your Spark application and accessible through driver program classpath
+All of these need to be referenced by your Spark application and accessible through driver program classpath.
+Please see below code snippets in Scala, or explore the source code of bundled examples in Java and Scala.

 ### Necessary imports